-There’s a great way to check both your credit score and report free.
+There’s a great way to check your credit score free.
 It’s the VantageScore 3.0 version which is one of the mainstream scoring methods along with FICO used by creditors to evaluate your credit profile.
 One nice benefit of this popular service is that it doesn’t require you to enter your credit card information.
 And it’s an easy online form.
 This saves you time and money.
 This is a smart way to manage your finances with free credit score checking on the internet.

 What You’re Getting From the Credit Bureaus